HL7/fhir-sdoh-clinicalcare/input/pagecontent/sdoh_challenges_gravity.md

 The influence of social determinants on outcomes is increasingly recognized in emerging payment reform programs, federal and state-based policies, and information technology initiatives.
 Social determinants of health (SDOH) are defined by the [World Health Organization](https://www.who.int/) as the conditions in which people are born, live, work, and age.

 The growing awareness around SDOH has contributed to efforts to address actionable social risk factors through the health care delivery system.
-Recommendations from national groups, including the [American Academy of Pediatrics](https://www.aap.org/), [American Academy of Family Physicians](https://www.aafp.org/), [Agency for Healthcare Research and Quality](https://www.ahrq.gov/), [National Quality Forum (NQF)](https://www.qualityforum.org/), and [Institute for Health Care Improvement](http://www.ihi.org/) underscore the various roles the health care system could play in helping to identify and address patients' social risks and needs.
+Recommendations from national groups, including the [American Academy of Pediatrics](https://www.aap.org/), [American Academy of Family Physicians](https://www.aafp.org/), [Agency for Healthcare Research and Quality](https://www.ahrq.gov/), [National Quality Forum (NQF)](https://www.qualityforum.org/), and [Institute for Health Care Improvement](http://www.ihi.org/) underscore the various roles the health care system could play in helping to identify and address patients' social risks and needs.[^1]

 {% include img.html img="Whatgoesintoyourhealth.jpg" caption="Figure 1: What goes into your health?
 An illustration of the impact health care has on a person’s health versus non-healthcare factors.<sup>1</sup>" %}